 - Consuming alcohol during pregnancy can cause fetal alcohol syndrome in the fetus.
 Symptoms of this condition manifest as growth retardation, changes in craniofacial traits, cardiac deformations, liver, kidney, and ocular deformations.

-- The most severe damage is produced in the fetus’s central nervous system, which can cause marked mental retardation.
+- The most severe damage happens in the fetus’s central nervous system, as a marked mental development retardation.

-This is one of the most severe problems brought about by drinking without limits, or uncontrollably, due to the large amounts of symptoms and diseases that are associated with alcoholism.
+This is one of the most severe problems brought by drinking without limits, or uncontrollably.
+There are large amounts of symptoms and diseases associated with alcoholism.